 - The 1031 Exchange usually starts with the regular sale agreement and purchase.
 The first thing that seller has to do is to get into a common sale agreement.

-- From here the QI takes entire procedure into its hands.
+- From here the QI takes the entire procedure into its hands.

-- 180 Day Purchase Window- The taxpayer should buy any one of the four properties by the end of the 180 days before closing the first deal which means he/she will be having 135 days left to make the purchase after the 45-day identification window.
+- 180 Day Purchase Window- The taxpayer should buy any one of the four properties by the end of the 180 days before closing the first deal which means he/she will be having 135 days left to purchase the 45-day identification window.

-Some Pointers to Remember While Opting for 1031 Exchange
+1031 Exchange: Some Pointers to Remember While Opting

-The entire 1031 Exchange has its pros and cons, so it is essential for you to go with a reliable and qualified intermediary.
+The entire 1031 Exchange has its pros and cons, so you need to go with a reliable and qualified intermediary.
 The intermediary plays a critical role in the entire process, and you should be smart while choosing one.

 If the property that you have sold is under your name, then the property that you will buy in 1031 Exchange will also contain your name only.
 There is an exception for the single-member limited liable company (SMLLC).
 The property that is under the name of SMLLC can be sold, and the single owner can buy it under his name.